uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 1. Navigate to the cloned repository: `$ cd tdr-auth-server`
 2. If npm is not installed, install [nvm](https://github.com/nvm-sh/nvm#intro) in the root directory
-   1. run `nvm install 16.17.1` if this version is not installed already
+   * run `nvm install 16.17.1` if this version is not installed already
+3. Copy the [tdr-realm-export.json](https://github.com/nationalarchives/tdr-configurations/blob/master/keycloak/tdr-realm-export.json) from the tdr-configurations repository into the tdr-auth-server directory
+4. Navigate to the cloned repository: `$ cd tdr-auth-server`
+5. Build the TDR theme:
+   * If npm is not installed install [nvm](https://github.com/nvm-sh/nvm#intro) in root directory
+   * Once nvm is installed run: `[root directory] $ nvm install 16.17.0`
+   * Run the following commands in the root directory:  `[root directory] $ npm install` and `[root directory] $ npm run build-theme`
+      * this will compile the theme sass, copy the static assets to the theme `resource` directory and compile the typescript for WebAuthn.
+6. Build all three spi jars:
-3. Run the `local_setup.sh` script in root directory by running the command `$ ./local_setup.sh`
+   * From the root directory run the following command: `sbt assemblyPackageDependency assembly`
-   1. If this script fails to run, check out the 'Troubleshoot for Running Locally' section below and then continue with the steps
+   * This will generate the jar for the GovUK Notify service, the Event Publisher service and the credential provider service
-4. Update the start script.
+7. Update the start script.
 In the `import_tdr_realm.py` replace:

     `subprocess.call(['/opt/keycloak/bin/kc.sh', 'start'])` with

     `subprocess.call(['/opt/keycloak/bin/kc.sh', 'start-dev', '--import-realm'])`

    **Don't commit these changes.**

-5. Build the docker image locally:
+8. Build the docker image locally:
     * Run the docker build command: `[root directory] $ docker build -t [account id].dkr.ecr.[region].amazonaws.com/tdr-auth-server:[your build tag] .`
     * Run the local docker image:
        ```